hyperledger/fabric-samples/commercial-paper/README.md

 cd fabric-samples/commercial-paper
 ```

-This `README.md` file is in the the `commercial-paper` directory, the source code for client applications and the contracts ins in the `ogranization` directory, and some helper scripts are in the `roles` directory.
+This `README.md` file is in the `commercial-paper` directory, the source code for client applications and the contracts ins in the `organization` directory, and some helper scripts are in the `roles` directory.

 ## Running the Infrastructure